Support Our Work

 Where It Went

 Teaching people to grow microgreens led to harder questions — not just how do people grow food, but why don't communities have the infrastructure to do it?
 That question changed everything.
 I moved from workshops and kits to designing whole systems: growing infrastructure, production models, and the resident-led capacity communities need to own their own food future.
-And while we build, we're still showing up — bringing hands-on agriculture into classrooms, workplaces, clinics, and community spaces.
+I call it the deconstructed farm — instead of one large farm, food production is distributed across community sites and into residents' homes using simple indoor and outdoor systems anyone can learn to operate.

 Check Out Our Services